-Melasma is the formation of large, dark blotches of pigment that are caused by hormone surges or medications.
-They’re commonly caused by pregnancy or contraceptives.
+What is Melasma?
+Melasma is the formation of large, dark blotches, sometimes sheet like, of pigment that are caused by hormone surges or medications.
+They’re most commonly caused by hormones associated with pregnancy or contraceptives.
 The patches are often symmetrical around the mouth and on cheeks.

-Trying to get your melasma patches to fade?
-Here’s what will sabotage your efforts:
+Trying to get your Melasma patches to fade?
+Here’s a list of things that will sabotage your efforts:

 - The sun.
 Melasma is often exacerbated by slight to moderate sun exposure.
 Skin irritation and heat can also make it worse.